adriaan-pelzer/aws-config-compliance-tests/README.md

 * build.sh - a shell script to run the deployment
 * deploy.json - cloudformation template that builds the config rules and lambdas.
 The rules and Lambda functions herein are extended by the user over time.
 * src/index.js - the base function (a lambda function) that gets called by all rules
 * src/compliance-rules.js - the rules used by the base function, each configured as a named asynchronous function.
-Each rule calls back the string 'COMLIANT', 'NON_COMPLIANT', or 'NOT_APPLICABLE', depending on its evaluation results.
 These rules are extended by the user over time.

 ## Adding a new rule: